AS207960/glauca.digital/blog/_posts/2020-07-30-what-does-a-registrar-do.md

 registries and with the end user (you!).
 They're responsible for customer service and all technical matters that can't be handled by the registry.

-To summarize here's a graph:
+To summarize here's a graph (with our example registrar ProceedFather):
 ```text
                 *-------*
                 | ICANN |